Skip to content

 Days Recently Inactive

-Find fans who have not engaged within the past X days.
+Find fans who have not engaged with a campaign in the last X days.

 • Advice: Use for lapsed or win-back audiences.